TheGreatRambler/ballpusher-io/PLANS.md

 - Lives in the game are sticks
 - You get a life when you find a tree with a stick on the ground
 - You attack enemies with a stick
-- When you hit an enemy, including lava, there is a 9/10 chance you lose the stick.
-Sometimes, however, the stick is not lost
+- When you hit an enemy, including lava, there is a 1/10 chance the stick loses more health.
+Mostly, the stick loses helath equivilent to the enemy strength
-- If you do a normal jump when you land from a fall, the height of the jump is half of the fall height (with a minimum so you don't have a tiny jump when you fall from a short height) and the larger the fall, the greater the chance that the stick breaks
+- If you do a normal jump when you land from a large fall, the height of the stick jump is half of the fall height (with a minimum so you don't have a tiny jump when you fall from a short height) and the larger the fall, the greater the chance that the stick loses extra health.
+This only occurs if the speed is high enough.
+If the speed is low, it is a normal jump
 - Once all sticks are gone, no fancy moves can be undertaken and your health becomes the equivalent of three hearts.
 Once these are gone, you are dead
 - You start with three sticks but can gain more sticks from trees
 - If a tree is damaged, whether from the stick or from an enemy, it has a chance of dropping a stick, allowing for infinite lives if the player is aware of it.
 The tree breaks eventually, however, after a lot of damage